RichardKnop/go-oauth2-server/README.md

 ## Testing

-Some of the tests are functional.
-You need to have `sqlite` and `etcd` installed and running in order to run the tests.
+Many of the tests are functional so you need to have `sqlite` in order for the test suite to be able to create an in-memory database.

 To run tests: